formermagic/formerbox/docs/cli/train_tokenizer.rst

 Making your own tokenizer module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If no built-in component fits to your needs you can make a new one based on the :class:`~gitnetic.TokenizerModule` class.
+If no built-in component fits to your needs you can make a new one based on the :class:`~formerbox.TokenizerModule` class.
 You'll need to define a backend :class:`~tokenizers.Tokenizer` and implement abstract methods.

-.. autoclass:: gitnetic.TokenizerModule
+.. autoclass:: formerbox.TokenizerModule
     :members:

 Example of a new task